 Whole life insurance may not be the right choice for everyone.
-The cost makes it prohibitive for many, and those looking for an aggressive investment vehicle could be disappointed in the returns they get from their whole life policy.
+The cost makes it prohibitive for some, and those looking for an aggressive investment vehicle might not be satisfied with the returns they get from their whole life policy.

 You may want to consider whole life insurance if you:

-- Have trouble saving money: If you have trouble saving money by traditional means, putting money into the cash value portion of whole life insurance can help you.
-The regular premiums become a kind of “forced” savings, with money building up almost without you noticing.
+- Have trouble saving money: If you have trouble saving money by traditional means, the cash value portion of whole life insurance could help you.

 - Want to ensure a death benefit is available for your family after your death: As long as you pay your premiums and comply with certain requirements, your policy will remain in effect for the rest of your life, and your loved ones will receive the death benefit.
 Term life insurance will also pay a death benefit, but only if the policy is still in effect when you pass away.

 - May need an influx of cash down the road: If you have children and will need to pay for education expenses like college tuition in 15 years or so, whole life insurance could help.
 However, other investment options may provide a more robust return than whole life insurance, so you may want to speak with a certified financial planner to map out your whole savings and investment portfolio.

 Alternatives to whole life insurance

-If whole life insurance doesn’t fit in with your financial plans, several other life insurance options are available for you.
+If whole life insurance doesn’t fit in with your financial plans, several other life insurance options are available.

 You may be wondering about the differences between term and whole life insurance.
-Term life insurance is a great option for those who have younger children and want to ensure that they are financially provided for if you pass away before they are financially independent.
-This policy type is typically inexpensive, and you can choose just how long you’d like the policy to remain in force.
-Some folks may see the lack of a cash value account as a drawback.
+Term life insurance could be a great option for those who have younger children and want to ensure that they are financially provided for if you pass away before they are financially independent.
+This policy type is typically less expensive, and you can choose how long you’d like the policy to remain in force.
+There is no cash value account with term life insurance.
 In addition, once the predetermined term ends, you won’t have coverage unless you purchase a new policy.
 Some term policies come with optional endorsements that allow you to convert from term to permanent life insurance at a specific time before the policy term ends.

 Like whole life, universal life is a type of permanent insurance that stays in force as long as you pay the premium.
 There are a couple of different types of universal life, based on how the cash value is allocated.
 Indexed universal life is tied to a market index and will fluctuate accordingly.
-Guaranteed universal life is a low-risk option that protects your investment.
+Guaranteed universal life may be a lower-risk option that protects your investment.
 Variable universal life is similar to indexed but allows you to diversify your investment through money market accounts.

 Final expense insurance

-Also known as burial insurance, final expense insurance is a type of guaranteed policy that does not require a medical exam and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
-Final expense insurance can be hugely beneficial to family members, considering that the median cost of funerals in the U.S. is $7,640.
-Like other forms of guaranteed policies, it has a low payout cap that’s generally around $25,000.
+Also known as burial insurance, final expense insurance is a type of policy that does not require a medical exam and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
+Final expense insurance can be beneficial to family members, considering that the median cost of funerals in the U.S. is $7,848.
+Like other forms of guaranteed policies, it typically has a low payout cap around $25,000.
 On top of having relatively low maximum death benefits, final expense insurance also tends to be comparatively more expensive than other policy types because these policies are almost guaranteed to pay out.